nephila/djangocms-page-meta/README.rst

 #.
 Configuration:

-   There is no special configuration for djangocms-page-meta, but make sure you set the necessary configuration for `django-meta`_.
+   There is no special configuration for djangocms-page-meta, but make sure you set the necessary configuration for `django-meta`_, especially the `template setup`_ section

 #.
 That's all!